gstelang/job-worker-service/docs/design.md

 * SHA-256 will be used as a hashing algorithm for signing certs.
 * CA and server certs will be valid for 365 days whereas a shorter validity period (45 days) will be provided for client certs.
 This is to emphasize rotation and renewal.

-# Resource Limiting Strategy
+# cgroup

-* The optimal approach to setting resource limits is to monitor the current system load and enforce limits dynamically when the load average exceeds a threshold.
-Unix tools located under `/proc/` can provide this system load information.
-Alternate strategy is to use a time-based resource scheduling strategy based on peak/off-peak hours.
-* For simplicity, following static values will be set per job:
+1. Create a new cgroup directory with a name that includes the <jobid_uuid> to ensure uniqueness.
+2. Since cgroups are mounted as a filesystem, get the file descriptor of that directory
+3. Set the CPU, memory, and I/O weight limits for the cgroup using the respective files (cpu.max, memory.max, and io.weight).
 ```
-cpu-limit: 512 (half of the CPU share)
-memory-limit: 500M
-disk-limit: 500
+cpu-limit using cpu.max: 50000 // 50% of 1 core.
+memory-limit using memory.max: // 100 MB
+io-weight using io.weight: 500 (1-1000).
+Higher means higher priority for disk I/O
 ```
+4. Use the SysProcAttr struct to specify that the new process should be started in the cgroup associated with the file descriptor.
+This ensures that the process is started in the correct cgroup before start without needing to write its PID to cgroup.procs which leaves a small window where the process can run unconstrained before being constrained by cgroup settings.
+5. Start the process using exec.Command.Start().
-* After a job completes or is terminated, the associated cgroup will be cleaned up to reclaim resources and prevent system clutter.
+6. After the job completes or is terminated, clean up the associated cgroup to prevent system clutter.

 # Out of scope
 * State of job will not persist after restarts i.e no persistent storage such as log files or local sqllite database.